andreasm80/blog.local/content/post/2024-06-10-arista-automated-provisioning-ansible/index.md

 I will base my deployment on the *Single DC L3LS* example, with some modifications to achieve a similiar design as illustrated earlier.
 The major modifications I am doing is removing some of the leafs and no MLAG, keeping it as close to my initial design as possible.

-### Requirements and preparing my environment for AVD
+### Preparing my environment for AVD and AVD collection requirements

 To get started using Ansible I find it best to create a dedicated Python Environment to keep all the different requirements isolated from other projects.
 This means I can run different versions and packages within their own dedicated virtual environments without them interfering with other environments.